-In 1998, when we started, we were the first cooking class offered in Florence.
-Now there are plenty.
+When we started in 1998, we were the first cooking class offered in Florence.
+Now there are nearly one hundred!
 To stay unique, we stir away from mass, and we shy away from luxury.
-We choose “experiential”.
+We choose “experiential.”

 We created a cultural association, to welcome fellow members into our private home in Chianti.

 Before you look into what we do, please take a moment to read what we believe in:

 - There is a difference between a tourist and a traveler; if you belong to the latter category,

 - Every visitor is different and deserves to be accepted and respected because of that: your religion, your political inclinations, your ethnic group, your country of origin, your gender, are an opportunity of growth for us and the people around you;

 - Even a fellow traveler can be a great source of information!